 - Whether you use a wire rack or not, you should use a rimmed baking sheet to prevent grease from dripping onto the oven floor and potentially causing a grease fire.

-- The bacon shouldn't splatter too badly, in my experience.
+- The bacon shouldn't splatter too badly.
 But if preventing splatters is important to you, a simple method is to loosely cover the bacon while it cooks with a sheet of parchment paper.

 - Make sure to wear long oven mitts when removing the pan from the oven.

-- You can keep the leftovers in the fridge, in an airtight container, for about 4 days.
+- You can keep the leftovers in an airtight container in the fridge for about 4 days.
 Reheat them, covered in a paper towel, in the microwave at 50% power.

 Nutrition per Serving